umbraco/UmbracoDocs/Extending/Content-Apps/index.md

 ---
 versionFrom: 8.7.0
-meta.Title: "Backoffice Tours"
+meta.Title: "Content apps"
-meta.Description: "A guide configuring backoffice tours in Umbraco"
+meta.Description: "A guide to extending and creating content apps in Umbraco"
 ---

 # Content Apps